Ecommerce Shipping Challenges: The World Has Changed and Traditional Shipping Software is Not Enough

 Shipping Costs Were Cheaper

-Carrier General Rate Increases (the annual rate hikes made by the shipping carriers) held steady at 4.4% to 4.9% through the entire 1990s, and well into the 2010s, which helped manage delivery costs.
-This provided Sellers with better predictability and control over operational costs.
+Carrier General Rate Increases held steady at 4.4%–4.9% through the 1990s and into the 2010s, which provided predictability and control over delivery costs.

 Labor was Cheaper